-The remission of Total Rates Assessments under \$10 is to save the Council unnecessary costs of collecting a small amount of rates.
+Objective: The remission of Total Rates Assessments under \$10 is to save the Council unnecessary costs of collecting a small amount of rates.

-Conditions and criteria The total of the Rates Assessments must be \$10 or less.
+Conditions and criteria: The total of the Rates Assessments must be \$10 or less.

-The remission of 100% of the total rates charged under \$10.
+Remission: The remission for 100% of the total rates charged under \$10.